ScrumDoLLC/docker-scripts/README.md

 It copies all settings from the most recent task definition, and sets a new image.

-To make it work, we tag our images with a version number in the docker registry in the format of v## (ex. v10 or v100)  (We grab the build number form circle-ci's environment variable representing the build number.)
+To make it work, we tag our images with a version number in the docker registry in the format of v## (ex. v10 or v100)  (We grab the build number form continuous integration environment variable representing the build number.)

 You should set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY env variables.
 Optional to set AWS_EC2_REGION (defaults to us-east-1)